marxin/texi2rst-generated/sphinx/install/prerequisites.rst

   by verifying that :samp:`gnatls -v` lists only one explicit path in each section.

+GDC
+  .. _gdc-prerequisite:
+  In order to build GDC, the D compiler, you need a working GDC compiler (GCC version 9.1 or later), as the D front end is written in D.

+  Versions of GDC prior to 12 can be built with an ISO C++11 compiler, which can then be installed and used to bootstrap newer versions of the D front end.

+  It is strongly recommended to use an older version of GDC to build GDC.
+More recent versions of GDC than the version built are not guaranteed to work and will often fail during the build with compilation errors relating to deprecations or removed features.

+  Note that :command:`configure` does not test whether the GDC installation works and has a sufficiently recent version.
+Though the implementation of the D front end does not make use of any GDC-specific extensions, or novel features of the D language, if too old a GDC version is installed and :option:`--enable-languages`:samp:`=d` is used, the build will fail.

 A 'working' POSIX compatible shell, or GNU bash Necessary when running :command:`configure` because some :command:`/bin/sh` shells have bugs and may crash when configuring the